Ylianst/HtStation/docs/quicksetup.md

-# HtStation Quick Setup Guide
+# Handi-Talky Station Setup Guide

 This guide covers the essential steps to configure and start your packet radio station.